VinUni Banner

 Biography

 Dr. Phung Thi Viet Bac received her PhD in Computational Science and Physics from Kanazawa University, Japan in 2009, and her MSc and BSc in Chemistry from Vietnam National University, Hanoi and Hanoi National University of Education in 2005 and 2002, respectively.
 After receiving her PhD, she continued her postdoctoral research at Kanazawa University and the National Institute of Industrial Science and Technology (AIST) from 2009 to 2012.
 Dr. Viet Bac’s research focuses on Material Simulation Design, applications in sensors, energy conversion and storage.
 In 2013, she was a researcher at the Japan Advanced Institute of Science and Technology (JAIST) working in the fields of photovoltaic cells, low-dimensional materials and nano-devices.
 After that, Dr. Viet Bac spent 4 years teaching and researching at Fukui University, Japan.
 From 2018 to 2023, she worked at Vietnam Japan University – Vietnam National University, Hanoi as a lecturer and researcher.
 She led a research group on Multi-scale Material Design and Simulation at the Institute for Sustainable Science.
-During that time, she was also the Scientific Secretary at the VinFuture Prize Foundation.
+She was the founding Executive Scientific Secretary of the VinFuture Prize Foundation, established in 2021.

-From 2023, she joined VinUniversity as a Research Manager and Associate Professor at the Institute of Engineering and Computer Science.
-Her research focuses on the design and development of materials for next-generation energy storage batteries, recycled materials, green hydrogen production, and sustainable clean energy solutions.
+From 2023, she joined VinUniversity as a Head of Research Management Office and faculty member of the College of Engineering and Computer Science.
+She currently serves as Director of Research and Innovation and Chief Executive Officer of the Center for Environmental Intelligence (CEI).
+Her research focuses on the design and development of advanced materials for next-generation energy storage batteries, recycled materials, green hydrogen production, and sustainable clean energy solutions.
 Dr. Viet Bac is a member of the American Chemical Society (ACS) and the Materials Research Society (MRS), USA.

 • Computational materials science and chemistry